History of Nintendo Switch 2 in Timeline

 Nintendo Switch Version 2 - Grey - International Version

-In May 2025, Nintendo announced an update to the Nintendo Account user agreement and privacy policy which, if broken by users of the Switch 2, could render the Nintendo Account Services and/or the applicable Nintendo device permanently unusable in whole or in part.
+In May 2025, Nintendo announced an update to the Nintendo Account user agreement and privacy policy which, if broken by users of the Switch 2, could render the Nintendo Account Services and the Nintendo device permanently unusable, in an attempt to stop piracy and emulation of games.
+This policy led to bans for users of third-party flashcarts and second-hand game cards, sparking consumer rights concerns.

 May 2025: Nintendo Lawsuit Against Genki